Do I need to apply for a Schengen Visa to travel to Europe?

-For German visa, you have to fill in the online Germany visa application form.
+For a German visa, you have to fill in the online Germany visa application form.

-To obtain your Schengen visa you must address you Schengen visa application to the embassy or consulate of the country you wish to visit.
+To obtain your Schengen visa you must address your application to the embassy or consulate of the country you wish to visit.
 A visa application center can also help you with the process.

-Everything you need to know about Schengen area here.
+You can find out everything you need to know about the Schengen area here.

-All the different types of schengen visas here.
+All the different types of schengen visas are here.

 What are the required documents when applying for a Schengen Visa?